Initial Posting: 6/2/17 Last Update: 3/20/18

 Magnesium orotate is a complex of magnesium plus orotic acid.
 Although it has been promoted to improve athletic performance, there is no reliable evidence to support this.
 However, a preliminary clinical study in people with heart failure found that giving 6,000 mg of magnesium orotate daily for one month, followed by 3,000 mg daily for 11 months reduced the risk of dying during the study by about 25%.
 It also improved heart failure symptoms in about 40% of patients (Stepura, Int J Cardiol 2009).
 However, there are potential safety concerns with magnesium orotate (see Concerns and Cautions).

-There is some evidence that magnesium may be absorbed through the skin when magnesium creams or sprays are applied, however, these approaches have generally not been shown to be effective and may cause irritation.
-In one study, applying a cream containing magnesium (form not known) and MSM (MagPro) on the leg before stretching and exercise had no effect on flexibility or endurance compared to a placebo cream (Gulick, J Strength Cond Res 2012).
-A pilot study (no placebo control) sponsored at the Mayo Clinic investigated the use of a magnesium chloride spray (Fibro Flex, Magnesium Direct, Inc. — 31% MgCl2) on the quality of life in women with fibromyalgia.
+There is some evidence that magnesium may be absorbed through the skin, but the amount absorbed may be minimal and topical magnesium products have not been shown to be effective for any condition.
+Furthermore, they may cause irritation.
+In one study, applying a cream containing magnesium (form not identified) and MSM (MagPro) on the leg before stretching and exercise had no effect on flexibility or endurance compared to a placebo cream (Gulick, J Strength Cond Res 2012).
+In a pilot study of a magnesium chloride spray (Fibro Flex, Magnesium Direct, Inc. — 31% MgCl2) on the quality of life in women with fibromyalgia, women reported modest improvements cramps and fatigue but there was no placebo control and no statistically significant improvement in quality of life.
 Participants were asked to apply (and rub in) 4 sprays per limb 2 times daily for 4 weeks, showering it off before bedtime to avoid transfer to bed sheets.
-Forty percent of participants dropped out of the study, with 22.5% being due to skin irritation.
-Overall, the women reported modest improvements cramps and fatigue but no statistically significant improvement in quality of life (Engen, J Integr Med 2015).
-A small, placebo-controlled study in the UK also found no statistically significant increase in blood levels of magnesium from applying a cream containing a low dose of magnesium chloride (56 mg) to the stomach and legs daily for two weeks (Kass, PLoS One 2017).
+Forty percent of participants dropped out of the study, with 22.5% being due to skin irritation (Engen, J Integr Med 2015).
+A small, placebo-controlled study in the UK found no statistically significant increase in blood levels of magnesium from applying a cream containing a low dose of magnesium chloride (56 mg) to the stomach and legs daily for two weeks (Kass, PLoS One 2017).

 For more information about the clinical uses of magnesium see the excellent article in the Encyclopedia on this website.